muratk5n/thirdwave/en/README.md

 investments subsequently,' Buffett said, adding that 'any business with heavy capital investment tends to be a poor business to be in in inflation and often it’s a poor business to be in generally.'"

 ---

+🤣 Good one..
+Bcz cockroaches wld make it right, survive a cataclysm.

+Docu: "I wonder if we are viable form of life.
+Maybe we're just an evolutionary flash in the pan, and we'll be sitting right next to the dinaseurs at the cockroach museum"

+---